newlyceum/curriculum/README.md

 * Meetups at [The Swimming Hole](https://theswimmingholestowe.com/) in Stowe?
 [First in Fitness](http://www.firstinfitness.com/pool-schedule) in Berlin?
 * Field trip to [Greenspark Sustainability Park](http://greensparkvt.com/)?

+## Our Approach

+Unschooling with curriculum.

+Neil Postman's prescription in Technocracy to teach "the ascent of humanity," incorporating the history of how we got to where we are in all subjects and our collective accomplishments as a common, unifying thread.

 ## Compliance / Core / Curriculum

 We'll continue to use Oak Meadow as rubric and scaffolding for **some of** our lessons.